 The kid haters

-I see so many other lists similar to this one that make a point of dissing travelling families: ‘Control rowdy children’ are just some of their suggestions.
+I see so many other lists similar to this one that makes a point of dissing travelling families: ‘Control rowdy children’ are just some of their suggestions.
 As I’ve said before, and will happily say again, children are not animals and they cannot be muzzled.
-They have just as much right to enjoy a meal or visit a sight as other travellers.
+They have just as much right to enjoy a meal or visit a sight as other travelers.
 And if you catch them having a meltdown, rest assured this does not last.
 I’ve seen those wary glances on aeroplanes or at restaurants, and it’s just bad form to assume you’re going to have a bad time because of my child.

 The condescending individuals

 There’s nothing more grating when you hear individuals speaking to hotel/waiting staff or any person providing a service in a patronising and condescending tone – particularly when they speak English very, very slowly and loudly.
 It’s even worse when they offer no thanks.
 It’s just plain rude.
+Don’t do it.

 The umbrella followers